bcrist/16717a/redux/readme.md

 Mod   B: TEST FAILED       # "zoomChipSelTest" (1, 1, -1)
 ```

-If any of these tests fails, it's likely due to an unconnected BGA ball somewhere.
-Try setting `d d=9` and/or `d r=9` and rerunning the failing test to get more details.
-When `pv` refers to "Chip 8" it means the one closer to the ribbon cable connectors, test clock generation, and zoom clock circuitry.
-"Chip 9" refers to the other ASIC.
+If any of the tests shown passing above fail, try setting `d d=9` and/or `d r=9` and rerunning the failing test to get more details.
+When `pv` refers to "Chip 8" it means the one closer to the ribbon cable connectors and 101MHz oscillator.
+"Chip 9" refers to the ASIC closer to the AD7841 DAC.

+If you see `bpClkTest` reporting a frequency of 0 for both Chip 8 and Chip 9, the problem may lie with the ECL clock buffer near the backplane connector, or one of the passives near it.
+Check for shorts and verify that it has continueity to the proper ASIC pins.
+If only one of the chips reports a bad frequencies, but you're reasonably certain that the clock balls are making a good connection, the ASIC may have gone bad.

+If any of the other tests fail, it's likely due to an unconnected BGA ball somewhere, or a bad ASIC.

 ## 3. DRAM